 HELP BUILD SAILING'S FUTURE!
 JOIN FELLOW SAILORS FROM CLUBS AND PROGRAMS AROUND THE BAY FOR AN EVENING WITH ASPIRING OLYMPIC SAILORS.

 The AYC Foundation is hosting a series of events on March 2 at Annapolis Yacht Club featuring Paul Cayard (Olympian & Decorated Yachtsman) and Gary Jobson (Sailing Journalist and America’s Cup Champion), and three aspiring Olympic sailors from the Chesapeake Bay area: Leo Boucher, Casey Cabot, and James Golden.
 This is the first time the area has produced three Olympic contenders at the same time!

 ABOUT THE SAILORS

-Paul Cayard will kick off the program and share insights on US Olympic Sailing.
+Paul Cayard will kick off the program and share his experience as an Olympic contender.
 Mr. Cayard is a seven-time world champion, seven-time America’s Cup competitor, and has twice circumnavigated the world, becoming the first American to win the Whitbread Round the World Race in 1998.
 In addition, Mr. Cayard placed second with the Disney syndicate Pirates of the Caribbean in the 2005-2006 edition of the Volvo Ocean Race and is a two-time Olympian (1984 and 2004).

 Gary Jobson is a sailing journalist, was twice named College Sailor of the Year, and was tactician on the winning America’s Cup yacht, Courageous, in 1977 with skipper Ted Turner.
 He is a 2011 inductee to the National Sailing Hall of Fame, and a 2003 inductee to the America’s Cup Hall of Fame.